 - Sniff the oils you want to use before going to the hospital.
 Your senses can change a lot during pregnancy, so oils that you liked before may not smell so great to you anymore.
 You don’t want to take any oils that will make you feel nauseous on top of everything else.

 - If you are delivering at a hospital, check to make sure they will let you use oils during your labor and delivery.
 Most hospitals will be okay with it, but some have a “no scent” policy that won’t let you use any type of scented item.
-If you’re delivering at a birthing center, they may be more likely to let you use oils.
+If you’re delivering at a birthing center, they may be more likely to let you use aromatherapy.

 You Might Enjoy: Birthing Center 101: Packing List, FAQs, and More for New Moms